sixone11/simulation/README.md

    - simulattedata_overlap.py: The sub script of calculating overlap rate in simulated data.

-# PART 4: The process of calculating the overlap in real data

-1. Input
-   - *_DMR: The results of different tools about DMRs.
-   - merge_total.bed: The bed file that contains the depth information of the intersection of CpG sites of all samples.

-2. Output
-   -  mDmerge\_*_CpGrate: The overlap rate of  2 different tools.
-3. Script
-   - calculate_realdata_overlaprate.sh: The main script of calculating the overlap in real data.
-   - calculate_overlap.py: The sub script that used to calculate the AUC in real data.

-# PART 5: The process of calculating  the AUC
+# PART 4: The process of calculating  the AUC

 1. Input
    - *_DMR: The results of different tools about DMRs.